de-cryptor/Company-Wise-Coding-Questions/README.md

 	27. Smallest window in a string containing all the characters of another string
 	28. Water Overflow
 	29. Geek and Coffee Shop
+	30. Number with Same First and Last Digit